tkssharma/ui.tkssharma.com/tutorials/004-learning-accessibility-standards/index.md

 Web Accessibility is the design of pages, tools and technologies on the web that can be used by everyone.
 Everyone here includes people with auditory, cognitive, neurological, physical, speech and visual disabilities.
 Accessibility support is necessary to allow assistive technology to interpret web pages and applications.

-A11y is a numero-nym that stands for _accessibility_ as “a” followed by 11 more letters, followed by “y”.
+A11y is a numero-nym that stands for _accessibility_ as “a" followed by 11 more letters, followed by “y".
 Web development with accessibility in mind, ensures total inclusion of the entire population that use the web.

 Why Web Accessibility
 =====================